| | |

 It is almost impossible to walk down Khao San Road or Patpong without being approached by a man with a laminated list and a cheeky grin who promises you the night of your life for only 300 baht.

-On the list, there will be seemingly innocuous items like ‘knitting show’ and ‘flower show,’ along with some decidedly stranger things such as ‘eel show’ and ‘razor blade show.’
+The list will be full of seemingly innocuous things like ‘knitting show’ and ‘flower show,’ along with some decidedly more ominous, such as ‘eel show’ and ‘razor blade show.’

 This may read like a standard list of magic tricks, but this magic show has a difference.